wwiecek/baggr/cran-comments.md

 * builder.r-hub.io/ (all platforms)

 Check results:
-There are no WARNINGs or ERRORs and 3 NOTEs:
+There are no WARNINGs or ERRORs and 2 NOTEs:

 N checking installed package size ...
-NOTE
-    installed size is  8.2Mb
-    sub-directories of 1Mb or more:
+NOTE sub-directories of 1Mb or more: libs
-      libs   7.4Mb

 N checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

-* checking examples ...
-NOTE
-Examples with CPU or elapsed time > 5s
-               user system elapsed
-baggr_compare 6.912   0.14   7.364